simonecoppola/simonecoppola.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-My name is Simone Coppola and I am a Postdoctoral Researcher at the University of Oxford, where I work in the [Oxford Molecular Motors Group](https://www.physics.ox.ac.uk/research/group/oxford-molecular-motors).
+My name is Simone Coppola and I am a Postdoctoral Researcher at the University of Warwick, where I work in the [Holden Lab](https://holdenlab.github.io/).

-I am interested in the molecular mechanisms underpinning microbial motility and how those can be studied through the development of bespoke super-resolution optical microscopy setups and advanced image and data processing.
+I am interested in the molecular mechanisms underpinning microbial motility and growth and how those can be studied through the development of bespoke super-resolution optical microscopy setups and advanced image and data analysis.
 Feel free to have a look at the "Research" page and sub-pages to get a better feel of my research work!

 I am always open to collaboration and interesting chats, so don't be afraid to get in touch!

 News
 ======
+- **08/01/2024** I have now joined the Holden Lab at the University of Warwick!
 - **10/02/2022** I am happy to announce I have passed my viva with minor corrections!
 Thanks to my examiners, Dr. Petr Denissenko and Dr. Mitya Pushkin for the interesting discussion and feedback on my thesis.
 - **13/12/2021** I have now joined the Oxford Molecular Motors Group as a Postdoctoral Researcher!
 - **4/12/2021** After 3.5 years of hard work, I have submitted my thesis!